Occupational hygiene: Workplace assessment methods

 Although there are many aspects to occupational hygiene work the most known and sought after is in determining or estimating potential or actual exposures to hazards.
 For many chemicals and physical hazards, occupational exposure limits have been derived using toxicological, epidemiological and medical data allowing hygienists to reduce the risks of health effects by implementing the "Hierarchy of Hazard Controls".
 Several methods can be applied in assessing the workplace or environment for exposure to a known or suspected hazard.
 Occupational hygienists do not rely on the accuracy of the equipment or method used but in knowing with certainty and precision the limits of the equipment or method being used and the error or variance given by using that particular equipment or method.
-Well known methods for performing occupational exposure assessments can be found in "A Strategy for Assessing and Managing Occupational Exposures, Third Edition Edited by Joselito S. Ignacio and William H. Bullock".
+Well known methods for performing occupational exposure assessments can be found in the book A Strategy for Assessing and Managing Occupational Exposures, published by AIHA Press.

 The main steps outlined for assessing and managing occupational exposures: